Current Environment: Production

 Four-year survival

-Over a four-year span, we have better neonatal survival rates for higher complexity cases than STS national benchmarks
+Over a four-year span, we have better neonatal survival rates for higher complexity cases than STS national benchmarks.

-Date for surgery performed: Jan 2020 - Dec 2023
+Date for surgery performed: January 2020 to December 2023

 Source: Spring 2024 STS report